 Ending up with one of the most famous logos in the world is no simple task, but these businesses sure do prove that it is possible.

 There is a reason that these logos have achieved world-class fame, and it is because they stood the test of time and fought their way into public consciousness.
-Companies can reach high levels of growth and popularity based on their logo, so what’s the secret of these famous logos?
+Companies can reach high levels of growth and popularity based on their logo, so what’s the secret of these popular logos and brands?

 Many successful logos take on a minimalistic approach with a strong story behind them.
 Sometimes what you depict between the lines can be more powerful than what you outright display.
 A good rule of thumb is to keep your logo:

-If you would like to create a unique and strong logo with everything you have learned from these flourishing businesses, check out our logo maker today.
+If you would like to create a unique and strong logo with everything you have learned from these flourishing businesses, check out our free logo maker today.

 Who knows, you may end up creating one that joins the league of famous logos!